Congratulations as 'Mouse' rules the world!

 Special guest Con Hogan, chairman of the Clonmel 1916 Commemoration Committee gave a talk on local activities involving the Volunteers and the IRB at the time of the rising, giving special emphasis to South Tipperary brigades.
 This talk by Con proved to very entertaining and informative.

 The evening concluded with the singing and the playing of some appropriate songs and airs of that time.

 Voting for Fethard’ Junk Kouture entry ‘Connect’ has now opened from Monday March 28 to Friday April 8 and we ask for your support for this very creative team of Jack Spillane, Shauna O’Neill, Emma Cronin (model) and Mark Hayde representing Fethard Patrician Presentation Secondary School.
 Votes can be cast every day during the above period through the Junk Kouture’s Facebook page.

-CLICK HERE TO GO TO VOTING PAGE and vote for Fethard's entry 'CONNECT' every day.
+Vote for Fethard's entry 'CONNECT' every day.

 We wish the pupils and their entry, ‘Connect’, the best of luck in Dublin in the national final on April 14.
 Voting for this part of the competition will begin soon through the Junk Kouture Facebook page.